Doris Kenyon

-Doris Margaret Kenyon (September 5, 1897 – September 1, 1979) was an American actress of motion pictures and television.
+Doris Margaret Kenyon (September 5, 1897 – September 1, 1979) was an American actress of film and television.

 Early life

 She grew up in Syracuse, New York, where her family had a home at 1805 Harrison Street.
 Her father, Dr. James B. Kenyon, was a Methodist Episcopal Church minister at University Church.
 Kenyon studied at Packer College Institute and later at Columbia University.
 She sang in the choirs of Grace Presbyterian and Bushwick Methodist Churches in Brooklyn, New York.
-Her brother was dentist and New York assemblyman Raymond T. Kenyon.
+Her brother was a dentist and New York assemblyman Raymond T. Kenyon.

 Her voice attracted the attention of Broadway theatrical scouts who enticed her to become a performer on the stage.
-In 1915, she first appeared as a chorus girl in the Victor Herbert operetta The Princess Pat.
+In 1915 she first appeared as a chorus girl in the Victor Herbert operetta The Princess Pat.

 Film career

 In 1915, she made her first film, The Rack, with World Film Company of Fort Lee, New Jersey.
 One of the most remembered films of her early career is Monsieur Beaucaire (1924).
 In this production, she starred opposite Rudolph Valentino.
 She and her husband, Milton Sills, starred in The Unguarded Hour for First National Pictures (1925).
 Laura Wood, a star swimmer and wife of Gaylord Wood, First National Pictures cinematographer, doubled for her swimming scenes because she couldn't swim.

 Kenyon's first sound film was The Home Towners (1928).
 She also starred in Paramount Pictures' first talking film, Interference (1928).

 Kenyon was cast opposite actor George Arliss in two films: Alexander Hamilton (1931) and Voltaire (1933).
 She participated in Counsellor at Law (1933) with John Barrymore.
 In the autumn of 1935, Doris appeared with Ramon Novarro in the play A Royal Miscarriage in London.

 Kenyon's film career ended with a cameo in The Man in the Iron Mask (1939).